UKCloud/documentation/articles/other/other-how-delete-sso-user.md

     a089698b-8f32-4a32-ab71-790b015aa662 acc1usr2
     ```

-3. Find the user that you want to delete and make a note of that user's ID.
-For example, to delete the user `acc1usr2`, you would need the ID `a089698b-8f32-4a32-ab71-790b015aa662`.
+3. Find the user that you want to remove and make a note of that user's ID.
+For example, to remove the user `acc1usr2`, you would need the ID `a089698b-8f32-4a32-ab71-790b015aa662`.

     > [!TIP]
     > If you will have to remove the user from multiple groups, you may find it helpful to store this ID in a variable.